Understanding DPA Agreements for GDPR Compliance

 - Data breach protocols

-One crucial thing to remember is that, under GDPR, even if a data breach is caused by the processor’s error, the controller may still be held responsible.
+The difference between controller vs processor GDPR responsibilities is that even if a data breach is caused by the processor’s error, the controller may still be held responsible.
 Therefore, it’s vital to ensure that the processor has the necessary safeguards and the capacity to respond quickly to any issues that arise.

 Navigating DPA Creation for Data Processors